nicholasgriffintn/nicholasgriffintn/README.md

 ## I'm [Nicholas Griffin](https://nicholasgriffin.dev)

-## I'm a Web Developer, Occassional Blogger and Technology Enthusiast
+## I'm a Developer, Occassional Blogger and Technology Enthusiast

 I aim to use this github to share the occassional weird thing that I'm working on.